 IES has a confidential toll-free hotline for the purpose of reporting known or suspected events of theft, fraud or other financial abuse as well as any other improper employee conduct.
 The hotline is monitored by a third party and reported to the Company.
-Reported incidents are communicated to the proper management to investigate.
+Reported incidents are communicated to the Disclosure Committee and proper management to investigate.
 The reported incidents, results of investigations and corrective actions taken are communicated to the Company's Audit and Nominating and Governance Committee on a quarterly basis.
+Any calls related to potential Sarbanes-Oxley violations are reported directly to the Chairman of the Board of Directors.